CFL draft: History

+Player eligibility

+Since 2014, U Sports players become eligible for the CFL draft three years after completing their first year of eligibility at university.
+Additionally, NCAA and NAIA players are eligible to be selected after completing their senior season of eligibility.
+Prior to this change, all players would become eligible four years after first attending a post-secondary institution, leading many players to return to school after being drafted.
+Canadian national university and college players are not permitted to enter the league without being subject to the draft and players are only eligible to be drafted once.
+Since 2019, players who qualify for a "global" designation (players who are neither Canadian or American) are subject to a separate draft.

+American players are not subject to the draft and are instead inducted via the negotiation list process.

 Selection order

 The selection order of the draft is based on a combination of the regular season standings and post-season results from the previous season.
 Non-Grey Cup participants are ranked in reverse order of the previous season's standings with the team with the league-worst record being awarded the first overall pick.
 Any ties between teams in different conferences are decided the same way as tied division opponents: first by season series, then by other tie-breaking formulas.
 The losing team in the previous year's Grey Cup game selects second-last while the winner of the previous year's Grey Cup selects last in each round.
 The order remains the same in each round.

 Teams are permitted to trade draft picks before and during the draft for either another team's draft picks or players.
 This is a common practice resulting in some teams having multiple selections in one round while other teams may have none.
 Teams may also trade conditional draft picks, meaning the transaction will only occur if a condition is fulfilled (for example, if a traded player plays enough games or signs a contract extension with his new team).